craig-m/mpcontainer/README.md

 ## Run

-After copying and editing what you need from ./kubernetes/examples/ to ./kubernetes/.

-Apply the manifests to bring up MPContainer:
+After copying and editing what you need from `/kubernetes/examples/` to `/kubernetes/` for the configuration of your music volume you can apply the Kubernetes manifests to bring up MPContainer:

 ```shell
 kubectl apply -f ./kubernetes/namespace.yaml